Skip to content

 func main() {

-// Create map with initial values
+// 1.
+Create a map with string keys and int values

 }